6 Myths About Marine Engineers

 Problem Solutions by Shipping Industry (6 Myths About Marine Engineers)

 Principle-centred balanced Life:- The shipping industry has started providing principle-cantered balanced Life onboard ships.
-As per this latest development, officers are allowed to keep their children onboard ships.
+As per this latest development, officers can keep their children onboard ships.
 Mariners can have a balanced life during their period onboard ships.
 Supporting the families onboard helps balance the individual’s Life.

 Improvement in information and networking

-These days most of the shipping industries have installed satellite-based internet facilities on board ships.
+These days, most shipping industries have installed satellite-based internet facilities on board ships.

 Why Seafarer quit the marine Jobs?